 Death Valley has left a fantastic impression on us, even during that short visit.
 I am sure we'll be back, and with that in mind, I have prepared a list of places to see in the park.
 I hope you'll find it useful if you're planning a visit.

 - Zabriskie Point

 - Manzanar National Historic Site

-A majority of attraction in Death Valley involves hiking, traveling, or photo-taking of some kind.
-We have highlighted the best attractions below, but be sure to take a look at all the spots Death Valley has to offer!
+A majority of attractions in Death Valley involve hiking, traveling, or photo-taking of some kind.
+We have highlighted the best attractions below, but be sure to look at all the spots Death Valley has to offer!

 1. Badwater Basin

 The Badwater Basin is the lowest point in the country and is located in the southern part of Death Valley.
 Rainfall will occasionally form a lake on the salt flats—it’s only temporary, though, as the dry climate evaporates the water faster than it falls (and the evaporation leaves behind a layer of salt on the basin, giving the illusion of being covered in snow).